 And it really wouldn't be hyperbole to say that ham helped launch modern civilization.
 Without the art of preserving food, ancient people could not have settled down and turned their energy toward building cities and social institutions.

-Christopher Columbus carried eight pigs on board with him when he left Spain for the New World, but explorer Hernando de Soto's 13 pigs became the breeding stock for America's pork industry when he landed on the coast of Florida in 1539.
+Christopher Columbus carried eight pigs on board with him when he left Spain for an unsuccessful search for the New World, but explorer Hernando de Soto's 13 pigs became the breeding stock for the United States' pork industry when he landed on the coast of Florida in 1539.
 Within just a few years, his passel of hogs grew to 700.

-George A. Hormel & Company pioneered canned ham in America in 1926, then introduced Spam in 1937 as luncheon meat.
+George A. Hormel & Company pioneered canned ham in America in 1926, then introduced Spam in 1937 as a luncheon meat.
 The designation country ham first appears in print in 1944, referring to a method of dry-curing and smoking developed in the rural regions of Virginia, Kentucky and other nearby states.
-The term now refers to this style of ham preservation rather than a specific location, though a Smithfield country ham, perhaps the best-known brand of American country ham, can come only from the area around Smithfield, Virginia.
+The term now refers to this style of ham preservation rather than a specific location, though a Smithfield country ham, perhaps the best-known brand of country ham in the United States, can come only from the area around Smithfield, Virginia.

 In contrast, so-called city hams are wet-cured by being submerged in or injected with brine, then smoked.
 When you purchase a city ham, it's fully cooked, such as the spiral-cut hams popular at Easter.
 Country hams, though preserved, must be cleaned and cooked before you serve them.
 It's possible to purchase raw hams, usually marketed as "fresh," and cure and smoke or cook them at home.
 Without curing, a cooked fresh ham resembles a loin roast or chop more than the salty, smoky flavor of processed ham.